samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 If you (a player character) have Heroic Inspiration, you can expend it to reroll any die immediately after rolling it, and you must use the new roll.

-If you gain Heroic Inspiration but already have it, it’s lost unless you give it to a player character who lacks it.
+If you gain Heroic Inspiration but already have it, it's lost unless you give it to a player character who lacks it.

 ---

 ### Hide [Action]

 With the Hide action, you try to conceal yourself.
-To do so, you must succeed on a DC 15 Dexterity ([Stealth](/sources/dnd/free-rules/playing-the-game#Skills)) check while you’re [Heavily Obscured](#HeavilyObscured) or behind [Three-Quarters Cover](/sources/dnd/free-rules/rules-glossary#Cover) or [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover), and you must be out of any enemy’s line of sight; if you can see a creature, you can discern whether it can see you.
+To do so, you must succeed on a DC 15 Dexterity ([Stealth](/sources/dnd/free-rules/playing-the-game#Skills)) check while you're [Heavily Obscured](#HeavilyObscured) or behind [Three-Quarters Cover](/sources/dnd/free-rules/rules-glossary#Cover) or [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover), and you must be out of any enemy's line of sight; if you can see a creature, you can discern whether it can see you.

 On a successful check, you have the [Invisible](#InvisibleCondition) condition.
-Make note of your check’s total, which is the DC for a creature to find you with a Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills)) check.
+Make note of your check's total, which is the DC for a creature to find you with a Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills)) check.

 The condition ends on you immediately after any of the following occurs: you make a sound louder than a whisper, an enemy finds you, you make an attack roll, or you cast a spell with a Verbal component.